The Cockalier has very strong hunting ancestry.

 |Weight (Female):||10-28 pounds|

 Common Health Issues

 As a mixed dog, the Cockalier tends to inherit any of the health problems from its two parent breeds.
 This can include progressive retinal atrophy, cataracts, cardiomyopathy (weakness of the heart muscles), syringomyelia (a fluid-filled cyst in the spinal cord), and hip dysplasia, in which the bone can become loose from the socket.
-Cancer is also a leading cause of dog in both of its parent breeds.
+Cancer is also a leading cause of death in both of its parent breeds.
 No matter where you’re buying from, you should make sure a thorough health screening has been done.
 Regular appointments at the vet are also crucial to catch problems early.
 Fortunately, with proper care and good breeding, this mix normally lives between 12 and 15 years old.